Website healthcheck tools

 Check whether you’re mobile friendly here: Google mobile friendly test

 A very common attack vector for websites is what’s known as ‘brute force’ attacks, which use a trial and error method to attempt to find your password.
 This is why easy passwords such as ‘1234’ and ‘password’ are inviting trouble, as these will be among the first tried by the algorithms.
 Having strong passwords is an absolute must to protect all your data, not just your website.
 If your website is run on a Content Management System (CMS), it’s important to ensure all CMS passwords are strong ones.
 You could also try a password generator which makes life easier by creating a strong password for you to prevent hackers and unauthorised users from figuring out your password easily.
+Never use the same password in multiple places, and try to change them every once in a while.

 Check whether your passwords pass muster: password security checker.